John Ayres Hatfield

 Art metal worker, bronze founder, ormolu and bronze manufacturer

 Born in London.
 He was the son of Isaac Hatfield, a cutler.
 John established a firm of art metal workers in London in the 1840s, and supplied the Art Union with bronze statuettes.
 He founded his company in 1844, referring to himself as an 'Artist in bronze' and 'bronzist.'
-His workshop was at 20 Cumberland Street in the London parish of St. Pancras and he lived next door at number 21.
+His workshop was at 20 Cumberland Street in the London parish of St. Pancras and he lived nearby (probably opposite) at number 21.
 John's brother, Henry Hatfield (born c.1826 in London) was a chaser and may have worked with his brother as they are listed at the same address in the Census Returns of 1841.